-Flying in the face of everything I’ve said, I want you to remember an important lesson: you can’t have everything.
+Flying in the face of everything I’ve said in my last few emails, I want you to remember an important lesson: you can’t have everything.

 There is a time and season for everything - it’s okay to be patient.
 There is no benefit in gaining the world while losing your soul.

 Sign up now to read the post and get access to the full library of posts for subscribers only.